SusanMarricone/mdx-dev.github.io/_posts/2014-12-16-open_source.md

 ### Need Help?

-If you are needing help reach out to others maintaining the project.
+If you need help, reach out to others maintaining the project.
 You can view their Github profile to get their contact information, view their project website, or even their [Gitter Room](https://gitter.im).
 If you are willing to help, they are willing to work with you.

 ## [Let's get started!](https://github.com/explore)